Looking for the best running harness for large dogs?

-This lightweight harness offers users 2 secure leash attachment points, one being an aluminum V-ring on the dog’s back for everyday walks, as well as reinforced webbing on the dog’s chest for training or additional control.
+This lightweight running harness offers users 2 secure leash attachment points, one being an aluminum V-ring on the dog’s back for everyday walks, as well as reinforced webbing on the dog’s chest for training or additional control.

 This dual feature makes it ideal for versatile use including regular walks as well as more challenging terrain, whereby your dog might want to pick up the pace a little.

 There are also four points of adjustment, meaning not only can you control where the lead connects to but also how the harness itself fits your dog.
-This is ideal if you dog is still growing and you are perhaps between sizes.
+This is ideal if your dog is still growing and you are perhaps between sizes.

 The advice with this is to check if you can feel some space when you run your hand under it between you and the dog so that it doesn’t sit too tightly but also meaning they can’t escape out of it.

 Another cool feature with this harness is an I.D. pocket where your dog’s I.D. can always be conveniently stored, even without a collar.

 This is ideal if you are looking to take your dog off-lead anywhere in an open space, for example, as they can always be identified.
 In some areas, it is a legal requirement to have your dog identifiable at all times, so this takes care of that in a way that is sleekly designed.

 Comfort-wise, this harness has additional padding so that it is less likely to chafe and create sore spots for your dog, such as the legs and neck.
 Your dog will more likely enjoy and wearing it, not to mention added comfort when they are out for a run when possible chafing is most likely to occur on leads and harnesses if they are ill-fitting.

 While the materials have been designed for hiking and other outdoor activities, one possible issue to note is the nylon straps that are prone to wear over time.
 Some owners with more livelier breeds have even reported the straps wearing down and snapping.